Dave Hughes: Television

-In December 2013, Hughes resigned from his full-time position on The Project to return to stand-up comedy.
-Hughes would, however, appear once a week on the show from wherever he is around the country.
+In December 2013 Hughes resigned from his full-time position on The Project to return to stand-up comedy.
+Hughes would, however, appear once a week on the show from wherever he was around the country.
 Hughes is quoted as saying, "It's definitely a tough decision, as we have had so many unbelievable moments on the desk.
-You meet some of the biggest stars in the world and chat with them and have some wonderful times".
-Hughes then stated in 2016 with Mia Freedman on Mamamia his reason for leaving The Project:The news cycle is so set, it's just the same.
+You meet some of the biggest stars in the world and chat with them and have some wonderful times."
+Hughes later stated his reason for leaving The Project in 2016 with Mia Freedman on her podcast No Filter:The news cycle is so set, it's just the same.
 The news cycle rarely changes.
 We talk about the same things endlessly and no one's got the answers.
 Nothing's changed in so long.
 But to sit there every night and talk about the same things, it's just too much.
 I'm a comedian, so yeah, that's really why.

 Hughes began a year-long round of stand-up engagements around Australia, in Adelaide in February 2014, where he and his family will be based for five weeks before moving onto other venues.

-In October 2014, Hughes guest-starred in an episode of ABC-TV's Julia Zemiro's Home Delivery, in which Zemiro accompanied Hughes back to his home-town of Warrnambool to reminisce about his childhood and to explore what influenced him to embark on a career in comedy.
+In October 2014 Hughes guest-starred in an episode of ABC-TV's Julia Zemiro's Home Delivery, in which Zemiro accompanied Hughes back to his home-town of Warrnambool to reminisce about his childhood and to explore what influenced him to embark on a career in comedy.

-On 28 October 2015, it was confirmed Hughes will be the new host of Australia's Got Talent in 2016.
+Hughes was the new solo host of Australia's Got Talent in 2016.

-In October 2017, it was announced that Hughes would be returning to Network Ten to host a new panel show, Hughesy, We Have a Problem.
+Hughes returned to Network Ten in 2018 to host a new panel show, Hughesy, We Have a Problem.
+From 2019 to 2023, he was a panellist on The Masked Singer Australia for its full run.

-In 2019, it was announced that Hughes will be one of the guessers on The Masked Singer Australia.
+In 2025, Hughes appeared as a contestant on the eleventh season of I'm a Celebrity...Get Me Out of Here!.
+He was the sixth contestant to be eliminated.

+Hughes was on Season 4 of Taskmaster Australia which aired 27 March to 29 May 2025, alongside Lisa McCune, Tommy Little, Emma Holland and Takashi Wakasugi.

+Later that year, Network 10 announced that Hughes would appear as a team captain on the forthcoming revival of the game panel show Talking' 'Bout Your Generation.

 Radio

 Nova 100

-In December 2001, Hughes joined comedians Kate Langbroek and Dave O'Neil to co-host a weekday breakfast program Hughesy, Kate & Dave from 6am to 9am on Melbourne's Nova 100.
+In December 2001 Hughes joined comedians Kate Langbroek and Dave O'Neil to co-host a weekday breakfast program Hughesy, Kate & Dave from 6am to 9am on Melbourne's Nova 100.
 In the past, he has worked for the Triple M network of Australian active rock radio stations.
 Dave O'Neil later left the station to join Vega 91.5.